Please select a number to view further details of our individual holes.

 The Uk’s Number 1 Course in its Category!

 Very few golf clubs boast two 18-hole courses, both over 100 years old, especially those that differ as much as the West Course and the Old Course at Royal Ashdown Forest Golf Club.

-The Old Course still plays very much like a heathland course despite the incursion of silver birch trees along its fairways.
-The West Course snakes its way through the heart of the Ashdown Forest that spreads for over 20 square miles in this most beautiful part of Sussex.
+The Old Course is still very much a heathland course, the West snakes its way through the trees at the heart of the Ashdown Forest which spreads for over 20 square miles in this most beautiful part of Sussex.

-There are some very fine golf holes to enjoy and none better than the par four 18th, which many members reckon to be the finest on either course.
+There are some very fine golf holes to enjoy and none better than the par four 18th, which many members believe to be the finest on either course.

 At 435 yards it is not the longest par four on the course but with ditches and a stream twice meandering across it, coupled with the necessity to draw the ball from right to left from the tee, it is most certainly the toughest.

 When Bernard Darwin first played the West Course, he forecast that the finishing hole would, “Become famous, or even, in some jaundiced eyes, infamous, for it is a terrifying and magnificent hole.
 The obvious comparison is to some of the holes at Carnoustie, and particularly, perhaps, to the Seventeenth.
 Just as the Barry Burn winds like a snake hither and thither, so does the pretty little stream at Ashdown lie in wait for us everywhere.”

 Unlike some of the climbs on the Old Course, the West provides an enjoyable and easy walk which is one reason why it is hugely popular with Societies who often combine a morning round on the Old with an equally demanding, though less strenuous, 18 after lunch on the West.
 To this day the course remains hugely popular with ladies and always welcomes three and fourball play.